CosmicMind/Material/README.md

 ## Welcome to Material

-Material is an animation and graphics framework that is used to create beautiful applications.
+Material is an animation and graphics framework for Material Design in Swift.

 ![Material Sample](http://cosmicmind.com/samples/github/page-tab-bar-controller-2.png)